pauldubois777/VendingMachineKataA2/README.md

 * If zero, checks the Bank Object to see if it can make change.
 If it can, then display "INSERT COIN", otherwise display "EXACT CHANGE ONLY".
 * Method to display temp messages - Save the current message. display the temp message text for 1 second, then restore the saved text.

-## Final Design

-This section will hold the final design that evolved during the writing of tests and code.
-It will show what went wrong with the original design, as well as items that were improved along the way.

 ## TODO
 * Possible Improvements
     * Allow methods that take a single coin to also accept an array of coins.
 (Where applicable)